mysqludf/lib_mysqludf_preg/README.md

 Getting libmysql_udf_preg
 ===========================
 Please visit the github repository at: https://github.com/mysqludf/lib_mysqludf_preg The latest released code is available on the master branch.
-Please help test by trying out the latest dev and rc branches too.
+Please help test by trying out the latest dev and rc releases.

 Reporting Bugs & Feedback